makyo/peak-millenial/README.md

 Play
 ----

 The boomer begins, because of course, then play goes clockwise.
 For each turn, the player draws a card and performs the specified action.
 Most actions are performed against other players, some are formed against specific players.
 Every time you perform an action against another player, they lose a sanity point.
 Jokers mean an immediate loss of one sanity point.
 Sanity levels are kept secret, so you can either note those separately, or agree to read off the other three stats at the end of each round.
+If you would win on the first turn, you are instead knocked out of the game.

 ### Boomer